Skip to main content

 • Which F-mount lenses show the most limitations?

-• Do AF, metering and stabilization work through the FTZ?
+• Do autofocus, metering and stabilization work through the FTZ?

-• Should I prefer a native Z version of an equivalent F zoom?
+• Should I prefer a native Z version of an equivalent F-mount zoom?

 • Do F-mount lenses still have creative value?